trueberryless/the-thinking-hub/src/content/posts/criminal-thinking.md

 A few years ago, a security researcher named Ben Tedesco uploaded a video that went viral.
 He was visiting St. Stephen’s Cathedral (Stephansplatz) in Vienna and spotted something off about an ATM.
 In the video, he grabs the green plastic housing surrounding the card slot and gives it a firm wiggle.
 With a bit of force, the entire plastic molding pops off.
 It was a 3D-printed replica containing magnetic read heads and a battery, designed to sit over the real slot and skim the magnetic stripe data as the card was inserted.

-It was a great catch, but here is the terrifying detail that most people—including Tedesco at the moment—missed.
+It was a great catch, but here is the terrifying detail that most people — including Tedesco at the moment — missed.
 He found the card skimmer, but he missed the second half of the apparatus.

 To steal money, you need two things: the card data (PAN) and the PIN.
 The plastic overlay he removed only captured the card data.
 To get the PIN, the attackers had installed a micro-camera hidden in a molding strip directly above the keypad.
 This camera was angled perfectly to record the user's fingers as they typed.
 The attackers had covered all bases, and the hardware was designed to blend seamlessly into the machine's aesthetic.
 It is a perfect example of criminal competence: they didn't just hack the machine; they engineered a physical overlay that mimicked the industrial design of the bank's hardware.